cyberCBM/ScPlayer/README.md

 ## CsPlayer

-CsPlayer is Juce(C++) based Music player audio and network application for Network teams to play music over the network.
+CsPlayer "Client Server Audio Player" is Juce(C++) based Music player for Network teams to play their server hosted music in the network.
 CsPlayer uses C++ as source language.
 And use JUCE and DrowAudio libraries.CsPlayer is Server Audio Player and Client player Manager kind of application, using which group of peoples in Network can add music, change music and stop too.

 ## Platforms
 All platforms supported by JUCE are will be also supported by CsPlayer.
 Currently these platforms include: Current Builds avaialble only for